Henry Walters – Falconer and Poet

 What took you to Sicily?

 “After college, I had a fellowship to work in Ireland at a school of falconry.
 That’s where I began working in a hands-on way with birds of prey.
-I spent two years there and from there, I wanted to go and live in Italy a little while and had been writing to people who worked with birds in Italy.
-I ended up in Sicily with a family who was raising barn owls, but their main job was keeping bees and making honey and talking about the process of beekeeping to local people, and I stayed with them.
+I spent two years there and from there.
+Afterward, I ended up in Sicily with a family who was raising barn owls, but their main job was keeping bees and making honey and talking about the process of beekeeping to local people, and I stayed with them.
 At first, it was just going to be a week, and then it was six months, and then it was a year that I stayed with this wonderful family and helped them with their bees, and also did some translation work for them from Italian helping give presentations about the bees in English to people who would come by.
 It’s just a wonderful, marvelous family.
 I felt the richness of the modern language for the first time.
-What first brought me to Italy was Latin, but getting excited about how rich Italian can be, but in Sicily, they have their own language, Sicilian, which, is still spoken by young and old there, I don’t speak any Sicilian, but the excitement of being plunged into those languages and having to scramble to keep up was fun.”
+Being plunged into those languages – Italian and Sicilian – and having to scramble to keep up was fun.”

 Do you still keep bees?